ossuminc/riddl/doc/src/hugo/content/_index.md

-Everyone should read the [Introduction](introduction) section as it provides a high level introduction to RIDDL, defines what RIDDL is, what it can do, who helped it come to fruition, and what it is based upon.
+Everyone should read the [Introduction](introduction) section as it provides a high level introduction to RIDDL, defines what RIDDL is, what it can do, what it is based upon, who helped it come to fruition, and how to get help.
 Definitely start with the [Introduction](introduction) if you're new to RIDDL.

-Everyone should also read the [Conceptual Overview](concepts) which describes the various concepts used by RIDDL.
+Everyone should also read the [Conceptual Overview](concepts) which describes the various definitional concepts used by RIDDL.
 This section will give you a complete understanding of the ideas used in RIDDL, without worrying about the syntax of the language that is used to express those ideas.

 People involved with RIDDL come from many professional roles so there are [Guides](guides) that provide learning paths for those various roles.